engineeringclouds/template_python_project/CONTRIBUTING.md

 Thank you for considering contributing to this project!
 We welcome contributions of all kinds, including bug reports, feature requests, documentation improvements, and code.

+## Code of Conduct

+This project and everyone participating in it is governed by our [Code of Conduct](CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.
+Please report unacceptable behavior by opening an issue or contacting the project maintainers.

 ## How to Contribute

 1. **Fork the repository**